The Governor Morehead Park

 In early 2017, we received a generous grant from the Rockingham County Community Foundation and Duke Energy, as well as a gift from Wells Fargo.
 With some further fund-raising we were able to raise the needed $17,000 and have been able to repair and stabilize this important landmark.

-Our latest project: installation of the Marianne S. Aiken Heritage Garden, dedicated on Nov.
+Our latest project: the Marianne S. Aiken Heritage Garden, dedicated on Nov.
 22, 2020.

 Mrs. Aiken spearheaded the purchase of the park property and worked for years to bring it from a muddy, abandoned eyesore to the beautiful site it is today.
 The Heritage Garden is a work in progress, and will provide another lovely backdrop for photos and events.